Mace (retailer): Great Britain

-In 1999, P&H acquired Booker Wholesale Foods from Booker plc, giving P&H control of the Mace symbol group in England and Wales.
+In 1999, Palmer and Harvey acquired Booker Wholesale Foods from Booker plc, giving P&H control of the Mace symbol group in England and Wales.
 A large number of retailers were unhappy with the change and 80 shops left soon after the takeover.
 Initially they were unable to satisfy customer expectations with one stating "I don't think they're geared up to serve our type of trade.
 They're more used to being 'a supplier', rather than 'the supplier'."